 Proper lighting is one of the most important factors when setting up your cam space.
-The correct lighting will not only eliminate annoying and unflattering shadows, but it will also greatly improve the overall appearance of your cam stream.
+The correct lighting will not only eliminate annoying and unflattering shadows but will also greatly improve the overall appearance of your cam stream.
 If your room is too dark, your video may appear grainy or just not as sharp.
-If the lighting is too bright in your room, it could change your skin color and make you looked washed out.
+If the lighting is too bright in your room, it could change your skin color and make you look washed out.

 Your main light will be set up behind your webcam, directly in front of you.
-You’ll want to position it at about your same height for best results.
+You’ll want to position it at about the same height for best results.

 This last picture is a POV shot of what your setup should look like.
 Notice the three light sources, all pointed at you: one in front, one to the left of you, and one to your right.

 This should be plenty of information on how to set up a cam room with damn near perfect lighting.
 If you still have questions, please do not hesitate to ask me.

 I’m here posting these blog updates and tutorials to help you and other cam girls just like me.
 There’s a reason why I’m sharing my thoughts, and it’s not just for the heck of it.
 It’s to help you and others out!